wifisensing/PicoScenes-Manual/source/utilities.rst

         7 wlp7s0 phy6 00:16:ea:12:34:56 Wi-Fi 6 AX200

-#. array_prepare_for_picoscenes: put the NIC into monitor mode, get them unmanaged by Network-Manager, and more ...
+#. array_prepare_for_picoscenes.
+Put the NIC into monitor mode, get them unmanaged by Network-Manager, and more ...

     The most convenient CSI measurement mode for QCA9300 and IWL5300 is the packet injection-monitor mode.
 Some preparation needs to be done to put NICs in the CSI measurement mode, and ``array_prepare_for_picoscenes`` is the shortcut for the preparation.
 The following sample command prepares the NICs with PhyPath ``3`` and ``4`` for CSI measurement.

     .. code-block:: console